Iskeletu/SAA/README.md

 The same information is stored on "Benchmark\BenchmarkResults.dat".

-Included default benchmark results (See system info).
+Included default benchmark results (see "System info").

 ## System Info